 Throughout the 1970s and 80s, New York’s East Village was home to a flourishing culture of artistic experimentation and sexual liberation.
 With daring vulnerability, Hujar’s photographs captured a community of emerging artists, performers, and playwrights.

-Among the circles of Hujar’s friends was the renowned dancer and dramaturg, Sheryl Sutton, who starred in Robert Wilson and Philip Glass’s influential 1976 opera, Einstein on the Beach.
+Among the circles of Hujar’s friends were the renown theater director, Robert Wilson, the dancer and dramaturg, Sheryl Sutton, and the composer and pianist Philip Glass, who together staged the influential 1976 opera, Einstein on the Beach.

 The liberation of gay life in 1970s America sparked the vibrant sexual and artistic exploration visible in Hujar’s portraits of drag queens.
 Yet the landscapes he captured at night and in dilapidated locales still offered a feeling of loneliness, alienation, and quiet intimacy familiar to many marginalized queer persons.
 As the art critic Bob Nickas writes, “the night is a space in which to immerse oneself, or lose oneself, and for a gay man it is always to some degree a libidinal space.”